The Beatles in film: Promotional films

 Starting with "Day Tripper" and "We Can Work It Out" in late 1965, the band filmed promotional clips for their singles to circumvent the industry norm of having to make numerous personal appearances on television shows.
 They continued to make promotional clips for their non-album singles until 1969, the final being Harrison's "Something".
 The Beatles' promotional clips anticipated the music video and the rise of MTV in the 1980s.
 All of their promotional films were remastered and released on 1+ in 2015.

 Documentaries

 The Beatles have been the subject of a number of documentary films.

 Fictionalised Beatles

 The Beatles (and the individual members) have been portrayed onscreen numerous times, through film and television.
 Below is a list of films and television programmes that have portrayed the Beatles.

+Planned films

+In February 2024, director Sam Mendes announced that Sony Pictures had approved plans for biopics of each individual member of the band known as The Beatles – A Four-Film Cinematic Event.
+The films are to be produced by Neal Street Productions with the backing of Sony Pictures, with a planned release for 2027.
+In November 2024, Ringo Starr announced that Irish actor Barry Keoghan would be playing him in the films.
+In December 2024, it was reported that Irish actor Paul Mescal would be starring in the four films as Paul McCartney, and that actor Joseph Quinn was in talks to star as George Harrison.
+In March 2025, Sony announced Harris Dickinson would play John Lennon alongside Keoghan, Mescal, and Quinn, and that all four films would be released in April 2028.
+In October 2025, James Norton was cast as Brian Epstein, while Saoirse Ronan, Anna Sawai, Aimee Lou Wood, and Mia McKenna-Bruce were cast as the Beatles' spouses Linda McCartney, Yoko Ono, Pattie Boyd, and Maureen Starkey Tigrett respectively.

 Inspired by the Beatles

 Several fictional films not depicting the Beatles have been entirely based on Beatles themes and songs: